korginc/logue-sdk/platform/minilogue-xd/README.md

 ### Modulation Effects API (modfx)

 Your main implementation file should include `usermodfx.h` and implement the following functions.
-For more details see the [Oscillator Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__modfx__inst.html).
+For more details see the [Modulation Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__modfx__inst.html).

 * `void MODFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
 Use this callback to perform any required initializations.
 See `inc/userprg.h` for possible values of platform and api.